 Staying hydrated can be difficult since athletes can lose up to 3 quarts of fluid per hour of exercise.
 How can you decrease your chances of dehydration, especially during warmer weather?
 Follow these tips:

-- Plain water is your best bet.
-Sports drinks and coconut water can provide an added benefit of replenishing electrolytes lost through sweat, however, the added sugar in these drinks is a negative.
+Plain water is your best bet.
+Sports drinks and coconut water can provide the added benefit of replenishing electrolytes lost through sweat, however, the added sugar in these drinks is a negative.

 Request an Appointment at The Orthopedic Clinic Today